Body-Free Simulation of Three-Dimensional Turbulent Cylinder Wakes

-All the reduced model simulations are initialized with a zero velocity field.
-To trigger the three-dimensional transition, a body force is applied during the time interval $t u_{\infty}/D \in [0,20]$, and the simulations are then continued for an additional period of $t u_{\infty}/D \in [20,300]$ to reach a statistically steady state.
-The flow statistics are collected over the time ranges $t u_{\infty}/D \in [200,300]$ and $t u_{\infty}/D \in [150,300]$ for the lower and higher $Re$, respectively.
+All body-free simulations are initialized from a zero velocity field.
+To break the symmetry of the initial condition and accelerate the growth of unstable three-dimensional motions, a weak transient divergence-free volumetric forcing is applied during $0 \le tU_{\infty}/D \le 20$.
+The forcing is long-wavelength in all three spatial directions and is used only during start-up; its analytical form is given in Appendix~A. After the forcing is removed, the wake evolves freely until $tU_{\infty}/D=300$ to reach a statistically stationary state.
+Flow statistics are collected over $tU_{\infty}/D\in[200,300]$ for the lower-Reynolds-number case and over $tU_{\infty}/D\in[150,300]$ for the higher-Reynolds-number case.

-The experimental data were obtained from 2D-PIV experiments in the MIT Intelligent Towing Tank facility~\citep{FanPNAS2020}.
+The experimental data were obtained from two-dimensional PIV measurements in the MIT Intelligent Towing Tank facility~\cite{FanPNAS2020}.
 A cylinder of diameter 25.4 mm was towed at a velocity of 0.188 m/s.
-Particle images in the $x-y-$plane were recorded using a high-speed camera and subsequently processed using DAVIS 11 with 32x32 pixel interrogation windows with 75 $\%$ overlap for the final pass.
+Particle images in the $x$--$y$ plane were recorded using a high-speed camera and processed using DAVIS 11 with $32\times32$ pixel interrogation windows and 75\% overlap in the final pass.
 The data were non-dimensionalized using the cylinder diameter and towing velocity.
-The phase-averaged flow fields were obtained by computing the Proper Orthogonal Decomposition of the timeseries, and subsequently binning and averaging the snapshots according to their time coefficients as proposed by~\cite{oudheusden2005phase}.
+The phase-averaged flow fields were obtained by applying proper orthogonal decomposition to the time series and then binning and averaging the snapshots according to their modal time coefficients, following Oudheusden et al. \cite{oudheusden2005phase}.